t-hackwood/Disturbance_Project/README.md

 USAGE:

-Script is run through the terminal.
+Script is run through a terminal, in the environment created above.
 To access help menu use:

 python DetectDisturbance.py -h

-The example test area over Tennant Creek, Northern Territory, Australia can be run using:
+The example test area over Tennant Creek, Northern Teritory, Australia can be run using:

-python DetectDisturbance.py --date 2023-09-25 --AOI /mnt/d/DATA/tennantCreek.shp  --out /home/thackwood/out/tennantCk.gpkg

-However, you may like to include the following arguments below:

-python DetectDisturbance.py --date 2023-09-25 --AOI /mnt/d/DATA/tennantCreek.shp  --out /home/thackwood/out/tennantCk.gpkg
+python DetectDisturbance.py --date 2023-09-25 --AOI /mnt/d/SpatialProgramming/DATA/tennantCreek.shp  --out /home/thackwood/uni/tennantCk6.gpkg
---ndvi /home/thackwood/out/tennantCkNDVI.tif --buffer 30 --trigger 2500 --weeks 12 --epsg 3577

 Where: